 Plants for Diarrhea Treatment

-Lambs quarters(Chenopodium berlandieri) is an edible plant which can be found all over North America.
-It is considered a weed and you can even find it in urban environments.
-It is also good for stomach ache.
+It is also suitable for stomach aches.
 You can eat it raw (it is tasty and nutritious!) but make it into a tea for treating diarrhea or stomach ache.

 Plants for Skin Irritations